h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 **Forest Gamma:** $200$ trees, $3$ features per split, $\text{max\_depth} = 6$

 #### Task
 1. Which forest will have the highest tree diversity?
 Calculate the diversity metric
 2. If each tree takes $2$ seconds to train, which forest trains fastest?
 3. Which forest will likely have the most stable predictions (lowest variance)?
 4. If memory is limited to $1000$ tree nodes total, which forest fits best?
+5. Calculate the expected number of unique features used across all trees for each forest configuration

 For a detailed explanation of this question, see [Question 13: Battle Royale Analysis](L7_3_13_explanation.md).